python/mypy/docs/source/error_code_list.rst

 .. code-block:: python

-    # Error: Module 'os' has no attribute 'non_existent'  [attr-defined]
+    # Error: Module "os" has no attribute "non_existent"  [attr-defined]
     from os import non_existent

 A reference to a missing attribute is given the ``Any`` type.
 In the